Pisces-Project/Pisces-Geometry/docs/source/index.rst

    :maxdepth: 1

    getting_started
-   examples
+   auto_examples/index
    reference/index
    api

 - **Getting Started** — A quick guide to installation, basic setup, and your first field.
-- **Examples** — Real-world use cases showing how to use Pisces-Geometry in practice.
+- **Examples** — Real-world use cases showing how to use PyMetric in practice.
 - **User Guide** — In-depth explanations of coordinate systems, grids, and field operations.
 - **API Reference** — Full class and function documentation with source code links and type hints.